 The Computed Tomography (CT) scan is one of the most effective and valuable tools doctors use to obtain images within a person’s body.
 Also referred to as a CAT Scan, it provides detailed cross-section images of the body part being examined.
-All of the CT scanners at Boulder Community Hospital have received accreditation by the American College of Radiology and all technologists are American College of Radiology Board Certified in CAT Scan.
+All of the CT scanners at BCH have received accreditation by the American College of Radiology and all technologists are American College of Radiology Board Certified in CAT Scan.

 Benefits of the CT Scanner